 Mentoring is at the heart of the Lawrence program and benefits both the students who share their abilities and those that receive their assistance.
 Mentoring offers leadership opportunities and important connections with the younger children.
-Over the years, many young musicians from the Merrimack Valley, the North Shore and students from the Northeast Massachusetts Youth Orchestra have mentored in the group classes.
-A growing development is the internal mentoring program where several of our older Lawrence string students now mentor and inspire the younger ones.
+An exciting and growing development is our internal mentoring program where several of our older Lawrence string students now mentor and inspire the younger ones.
+Over the years, many young musicians from the Merrimack Valley, the North Shore, and students from the Northeast Massachusetts Youth Orchestra have mentored in the group classes.

 The name Community Strings was chosen for our CDCPS, and now Gateway and Webster School students, to convey the importance of building community through music and serving the community.

 Our students perform for a wide variety of Lawrence events.
-Early in our violin program, the name “Community Strings” was chosen to convey the importance of building community through music and to reflect the way the children support each other and the way their parents bond together with pride in their children’s accomplishments.
+Early in our violin program, the name “Community Strings” was chosen to convey the importance of building community through music, to reflect the way the children support each other and the way their parents bond together with pride in their children’s accomplishments.
 It also reflects the connection this part of our program has with Community Group.
 In January 2014, eighteen of our violinists performed for the Lawrence major‘s inauguration.
-Thirty five of our violin students were featured in a January 2015 all-Lawrence music festival; in August or 2015, 18 of our students were invited to perform in Boston on the main stage at the Green Fest.
+Thirty five of our violin students were featured in a January 2015 all-Lawrence music festival; in August or 2015, 18 of our students were invited to perform in Boston on the main stage at Green Fest.
+In September 2017, a group of our violinists played at the dedication of a square in Lawrence for a World War II veteran, Frank Akeno.
 This past year students also performed in churches in the area as well as at smaller town events.
-In September, a group of our violinists played at the dedication of a square in Lawrence for a World War II veteran, Frank Akeno.

 Our annual spring concert and our holiday concert are drawing large and enthusiastic audiences of family and friends.
 Some of the other performances over the past years include: Veterans Day celebrations, the opening of newly renovated buildings by Habitat for Humanity in Lawrence, on a float in the Saint Patrick’s Day Parade, “Grandparents Day” in Lawrence, Literacy Day at the Lawrence library, Neighbors in Need Turkey Basket Hand-out Day, Kiwanis Club, as well as playing for parties in the town, and nursing homes.
 Three of our top students, who learned fiddling with world-renowned fiddler Hanneke Cassel, were asked to perform with her at a music festival in Portsmouth.